 You’ve already seen the beautiful pictures of this island on Instagram and you know you have to visit, but what are the best things to see and do there?

-Since I’m based in Bali I’ve had the pleasure of visiting Penida at least a dozen times over the years, and here is my big list of all the best things to do in Nusa Penida!
+Since we’re based in Bali we’ve had the pleasure of visiting Penida more than a dozen times over the years, so here is my big list of all the best things to do in Nusa Penida!